 Travelling to Bali – island of the Gods

 Bali’s airport is called Ngurah Rai and is located south of Kuta.
 On most airline websites the destination will be listed as Denpasar (the capital of Bali) with the code DPS.
 Many of the major airlines fly to Bali, most of them indirectly.
-Some of the most popular airlines are Singapore Airlines and Malaysia Airlines, as they often have good deals from Europe.
+Some of the most popular airlines are Singapore Airlines, Garuda Indonesia and Malaysia Airlines, as they often have good deals from Europe.
 From Australia, Jetstar and AirAsia can be good options.
 There are of course many more airlines and it’s worthwhile to shop around.

 You can find ATMs practically everywhere on Bali, except for the more remote areas.
 There are also several ATMs at the airport, amongst others at the luggage belts.
 The amount you can take is usually limited, however you are able to take out money a couple of times in a row if needed.
 It is also possible to exchange your money at one of the many money exchangers at the airport.
 Rates however, don’t tend to be that good here.

 You will often find porters at the luggage belts to assist you with your luggage for a fee.
 You are not obliged to use them.
 If you would like to, make sure you agree a fee beforehand.
 Luggage trolleys are available for free and can be found near the luggage belts.